Admission to the Economics major

-To find out how to declare the Economics major, go to Admissions.
+To find out how to declare the Economics major or request an appointment with an advisor, go to Admissions.

-The following requirements are for Economics primary majors declared Fall 2015 or later.
+The following requirements apply to Economics primary majors entering the University Fall 2018 or later.

-Students who declared the major prior to Fall 2015 must schedule an appointment to meet with an Academic Advisor in the Department of Economics to confirm their requirements.
+For students who entered the University prior to Fall 2018, schedule an appointment to meet with an Academic Advisor in the Department of Economics to confirm requirements.
+See below for a checklist.

 Students who are pursuing a double major or a dual degree who do not have Economics listed as their primary major in SPIRE are not required to complete an Economics IE or JYW course, as these should be completed in the student's primary major.

 1. One of the following core microeconomics courses:

 ECON 104 – Introduction to Macroeconomics

 3. One of the following introductory calculus/math modeling courses:

 MATH 127 – Calculus for the Life and Social Sciences I

 4. One of the following second level calculus/math modeling courses: